USCGC Taney: World War II

 Taney operated locally out of Honolulu into 1943 before sailing for Boston late that winter.
-Prior to heading for the east coast, the ship received a re-gunning at Mare Island, being fitted with four single-mount 5-inch guns, making her the only ship in her class with this modification.
-After making port at Boston on 14 March 1944, Taney soon shifted south to Hampton Roads, where she arrived on 31 March 1944.
-Early in April, she departed Norfolk as a unit of Task Force 66 (TF 66) as convoy guide for convoy UGS-38.
-The passage across the Atlantic proved uneventful, as the convoy made landfall off the Azores on 13 April 1944.
+Before heading for the east coast the ship was re-gunned with four single-mount 5-inch guns at Mare Island, the only ship in her class with this modification.
+After making port at Boston on 14 March 1944, Taney shifted south, arriving at Hampton Roads on 31 March 1944.
+Early in April, she departed Norfolk as a unit of Task Force 66 (TF 66), convoy guide for convoy UGS-38.
+The convoy made landfall off the Azores without incident on 13 April 1944.

-Some 35 minutes after sunset on 20 April 1944, however, the convoy was spotted and tracked by the Germans, who launched a three-pronged attack with Junkers Ju 88 and Heinkel He 111 medium bombers.
-Each flew very low, using the shoreline as a background, thus confusing the search radar of the Allied ships.
+Some 35 minutes after sunset on 20 April 1944, the convoy was spotted and tracked by the Germans, who launched a three-pronged attack with Junkers Ju 88 and Heinkel He 111 medium bombers.
+Each flew very low, using the shoreline as a background, confusing the search radar of the Allied ships.
 The first wave struck from dead ahead, torpedoing SS Paul Hamilton and SS Samite.
 Hamilton, which had been carrying both a load of ammunition and hundreds of Army Air Force personnel, blew up in an explosion that killed all 504 men on board.

 The second wave of German torpedo planes hit the SS Stephen F. Austin and SS Royal Star.
 Two torpedoes passed close by Taney.
 The third wave damaged USS Lansdale, which later sank.
-All of the damaged vessels — save Paul Hamilton and Lansdale — reached Bizerte, Tunisia, on 21 April 1944.
+All of the damaged vessels reached Bizerte, Tunisia, on 21 April 1944.
 Taney later departed Bizerte with homeward-bound convoy GUS-38 and arrived at New York City on 21 May 1944.

 Taney participated in two more round-trip convoy escort missions, with convoys UGS/GUS-45 and UGS/GUS-52.
 Detached as a unit of TF 66 on 9 October 1944, she sailed for the Boston Navy Yard soon thereafter for extensive yard work to convert her to an amphibious command ship.
-During this metamorphosis, Taney — classified as WAGC-37 — was fitted with accommodations for an embarked flag officer and his staff, as well as with increased communications and radar facilities.
-Her main battery also underwent change: she now sported two open-mount 5-inch guns, as well as 40- and 20-millimeter antiaircraft guns.
-With the work completed in early January 1945, Taney departed Boston on 19 January 1945, bound for Norfolk, Virginia.
+During this metamorphosis, Taney — classified as WAGC-37 — was fitted with accommodations for an embarked flag officer and his staff, and with increased communications and radar facilities.
+Her main battery was changed to two open-mount 5-inch guns and 40- and 20-millimeter antiaircraft guns.
+Taney departed Boston on 19 January 1945, bound for Norfolk, Virginia.